-Quality Standard #6 - The School Complies with Special Education Requirements Although not a special education requirement, each facility is required to create and implement a Personal Learning Plan (PLP) for all general education students that, at a minimum, lists individualized learning goals and objectives and is shared with the district of residence.
-Should there be compliance issues, the facility works closely with CDE to correct them in a timely fashion (and in all cases within one year from the date compliance was cited).
+Quality Standard #6 - The School Complies with Special Education Requirements Although not a special education requirement, each facility is required to create and implement a Personal Learning Plan (PLP) for all general education students that, at a minimum, lists individualized learning goals objectives and is shared with the district of residence.
+Should there be compliance issues, the facility works closely with CDE to correct them in a timely fashion (a all cases within one year from the date compliance was cited).
 The facility embraces opportunities to attend trainings around special education compliance to stay current and up-to-date.
-2. Parti 2.
-Partially in Place Compliance with special education rules and regulations is sporadic and is dependent on an individual rather than systemic policies and procedures.
+Learning Plan (PLP) for all general education students that, at a minimum, lists individualized learning goals objectives and is shared with the district of residence.
+Should there be compliance issues, the facility works closely with CDE to correct them in a timely fashion (a all cases within one year from the date compliance was cited).
+The facility embraces opportunities to attended objectives and is shared with the district of residence.
+Should there be compliance issues, the facility works closely with CDE to correct them in a timely fashion (a all cases within one year from the date compliance was cited).
+The facility embraces opportunities to attended Should there be compliance issues, the facility works closely with CDE to correct them in a timely fashion (a all cases within one year from the date compliance was cited).
+The facility embraces opportunities to attend d in all cases within one year from the date compliance was cited).
+The facility embraces opportunities to attend din iu in trainings around special education compliance to stay current and up-to-date.
+2. Partially in Place Compliance with special education rules and regulations is sporadic and is dependent on an individual rather than systemic policies and procedures.
 Effective policies are in place, but are not consistently followed.
 The facility may not be aware of whether a student is eligible for special education.
 Goals/objectives may be standardized rather than individualized.
 1. Below Standard The facility is not acting in a timely manner to address compliance issues.
 Special education students are not being identified and/or IEPs are not current and/or not being implemented.